 Some qualified, experienced groomers move into training.

-If you would like to know anything about Dog Groomer that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a dog groomer that does not appear on Hotcourses, further information can be found below.